-If you happen to read the labels on the sugar packets and bags, you might have noticed that the product does not have an expiration date ever.
-Some brands use a ‘best before date’ which tells how long the quality of the sugar will last.
+If you read the labels on the sugar packets and bags, you might have noticed that the product has no expiration date.
+Some brands use a ‘best before’ date, which tells how long the quality of the sugar will last.

 Just like honey, sugar does not go rancid and lasts indefinitely if you know how to store it.

 There’s a good reason why it does not.

 Sugar is devoid of water, so it does not allow the growth of bacteria or mold.
 However, if moisture finds its way to the jar, you might see a few lumps forming in it.
 It all boils down to how well you store your sugar.